Find Affordable College Courses

 West Lafayette, IN

-Purdue University - Main Campus came in at #9 in this year’s edition of the Best Value Civil Engineering Schools in the Great Lakes Region ranking.
-Purdue is a very large public school located in the small city of West Lafayette.
+Purdue University - Main Campus ranked #9 on this year’s Best Value Civil Engineering Schools in the Great Lakes Region list.
+Purdue is a very large public school located in the city of West Lafayette.

 Out-of-state tuition fees for undergraduate students at Purdue are $28,794 per year.
 After completing their degree, civil eng graduates from Purdue carry an average student debtload of $20,569.

-As a testament to the quality of education it offers, Purdue also is in the top 5% of our Best Civil Engineering Schools in the Great Lakes Region ranking.
+Purdue excels when it comes to quality.
+It’s ranked in the top 5% of all schools on our Best Civil Engineering Schools in the Great Lakes Region list.

-Read full report on Civil Engineering at Purdue University - Main Campus
+Full Civil Engineering at Purdue University - Main Campus Report

 #10